Who Decides the Visitation Arrangement?

 - Other provisions for preserving the child’s interests, including limiting contact between the parents (if necessary)

-A parenting agreement can offer the same level of predictability as Texas Standard Possession Order, but also provides the flexibility of your own design, which can mold more easily to you and your child's needs.
+A parenting agreement can offer the same level of predictability as the Texas Standard Possession Order, but it also provides the flexibility of your own design, which can mold more easily to you and your child's needs.

 A Texas Standard Possession Order features the following: